Estimote/Android-Fleet-Management-SDK/README.md

   [Issue is already reported to Android](https://code.google.com/p/android/issues/detail?id=67272) and hopefully it will be fixed within next release.

   For more detailed info please see those [two StackOverflow](http://stackoverflow.com/questions/22048721/bluetooth-share-has-stopped-working-when-performing-lescan) [threads](http://stackoverflow.com/questions/22476951/bluetooth-share-has-stopped-alert-when-detecting-ibeacons-on-android).

+  There is a workaround around this bug.
+Please read the [article](http://developer.radiusnetworks.com/2014/04/02/a-solution-for-android-bluetooth-crashes.html) and check out [Bluetooth crash resolver project on GitHub](https://github.com/RadiusNetworks/bluetooth-crash-resolver).

 3. I did not find answer here.
 Where I can seek for help?